 (c) Registration as a Building Service Contractor or Practitioner under the Building Services (Registration) Act 2011.

 2. Have at least five years of experience in administering construction contracts or dispute resolution relating to construction contracts.

 3. Successfully completed an approved training course to perform the function of an adjudicator under this Act.

 NOTE: From time to time adjudication training courses are held in Perth usually under the auspices of Appointors.

-The Building Commission will update this web page as approved training courses (that are a requisite to apply as an Adjudicator) are announced.
+Building and Energy will update this web page as approved training courses (that are a requisite to apply as an Adjudicator) are announced.
 Please contact a relevant Appointor for future course times and information.